-In order to get the concept of flavour pairing, let’s first discuss what flavour is.
-You might think flavour is the same as taste, however, it most certainly is not.
-Taste is a very important part of flavour, detected by your tongue.
+In order to get the concept of flavor pairing, let’s first discuss what flavor is.
+You might think flavor is the same as taste, however, it most certainly is not.
+Taste is a very important part of flavor, detected by your tongue.
 Your tongue can detect saltiness, sweetness, bitterness, etc. thanks to a complex arrangement and variety of receptors in the tongue.

-Apart from taste though, texture, smell and visual appearance influence flavour.
-Research has shown that flavour actually is a very complex system.
+Apart from taste, texture, smell, and visual appearance influence flavor.
+Research has shown that flavor actually is a very complex system.
 It will differ between people and will differ per situation.
-Remember that example of the wine or cheese that has a delicious flavour when on holiday but is just a regular cheese back home?
+Remember that example of the wine or cheese that has a delicious flavor when on holiday but is just a regular cheese back home?

 The importance of aroma